rtrelease/Jetson-Symbolics-Neuromorphics/OrinInstall2Graal.md

 for direct installation.

-Unfortunately, this install command failed on a script file load error when first run.
+Unfortunately, this install command failed on a script file load url error when first run.

 Fortunately, attention had been directed to this in the NV Developer Jetson Forums https://forums.developer.nvidia.com/t/apt-install-cuda-profiler-api-11-4-failed/218634/19.